Library: Policy

 (1) The CW specialist completes and submits Form 04TA012E, Referral for Children's Services, to an appropriate evidence-based/evidence-informed behavioral health service provider or SoonerStart as indicated by the CBHS score.

-(2) When a referral is made, the CW specialist documents in KIDS using the purpose, "Referral for Services," selects the child and includes the service provider's contact information noting that a referral was made based on CBHS results.
+(2) When the CW specialist makes a referral , the CW specialist documents in KIDS using the purpose, "Referral for Services," selects the child and includes the service provider's contact information noting that a referral was made based on CBHS results.
 The CW specialist:

 (A) uploads Form 04TA0012E to the KIDS document management system; and